icerpc/icerpc-docs/WRITING_DOCS.md

 ---

-### Side-by-side
+### Aside

-The `side-by-side` tag is used to create columns of content that are side-by-side.
+The `aside` tag is used to create columns of content that are aside.
 The content is split by a vertical divider.
 The first item in the content is placed in the left column, and the second item is placed in the right column.
 In the below example, the python codeblock would be placed in the left column while the text would be placed in the right column.